vdaas/vald/docs/user/architecture.md

 #### Vald Replication Manager Controller

-### Vald Filter

-Vald Filter have 2 main functionality.

-1. Filter request query
-1. Filter response data

-#### Vald Ingress Filter

-Vald Ingress Filter filter the incoming request before processing it.

-#### Vald Egress Filter

-Vald Egress Filter filter the response before sending to the user.
-This component will reorder the response data from set of the Vald Agent base on the ranking and then response the number of data user want.

-#### Vald Filter Gateway

-Vald Filter Gateway load balance the filter request.

 ### Kubernetes Components

 Vald is base on Kubernetes platform.
 In this section we will explain the Kubernetes component used in Vald and why we need them.